 Multifamily, Commercial and Industrial rebates

-The City of Tempe offers two rebates for multifamily, commercial and industrial properties.
+The City of Tempe offers three rebates for multifamily, commercial and industrial properties.
 The city will offer up to $3000.00 to remove grass and install desert landscaping.
 The city will also offer up to $500.00 to remove strips of grass between the curb and the sidewalk.
 These strips are hard to water and usually water more of the street than the turf.
+For toilet efficiency upgrades, multifamily properties may receive reimbursement of 50% (up to $5,000 per property).
 Click on the links below for specific instructions and requirements.

 Return rebate applications to: